 The Library’s collections are regularly evaluated to ensure that the materials they contain remain current and in good condition, and that they continue to reflect the interests and needs of the Library’s clientele.
 Reviews, bibliographies, statistical tools — such as circulation reports, collection turnover rates, and customer surveys — and periodic visual inspections of the collections themselves help selectors determine how and to what extent individual items and categories of works are being used and which materials are candidates for withdrawal, minimal repair, or replacement.

 Library materials are withdrawn based on the following criteria:

-staff support each customer’s fundamental right of access to all expressions of knowledge, creativity, and intellectual activity and recognize an obligation to provide as wide a range of materials as possible.
+Consistent with its ongoing commitment to the principles of intellectual freedom, the Library’s administration and staff support each customer’s fundamental right of access to all expressions of knowledge, creativity, and intellectual activity.
+Toward that end, the Library recognizes an obligation to provide as wide a range of materials as possible.
 In practice, customers make individual choices regarding which materials they use and borrow.
 By the same token, parents and legal guardians retain responsibility to oversee their children’s use and borrowing of library materials.
 The Library neither denies nor abridges access to materials because of a person’s age.